wrijpkema/developers-community/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAPIs/control-history-apis.md

 #### LPConversationsHistoryStateToDisplay

 Use to present open conversations or closed conversations or all conversations.
-To present all conversations, do not provide a value.
+To present all conversations, provide value 'NONE'.

    ```swift
    enum LPConversationsHistoryStateToDisplay: Int {